Atomic-Germ/mcp-bridge/API.md

 **Suggestion Logic:**
 - Runs all 4 heuristics
 - Returns highest-confidence trigger (if confidence >= configured threshold, default 0.4)
+- If the last two meditations are *near* the similarity threshold (Jaccard within ε), a graded asymmetry signal activates to gently lean the vote toward keeping divergence (forward) or switching to critique (backward).
+Strength remains neutral (0.5) outside the critical band.
 - If multiple heuristics suggest same mode, confidence increases
 - Returns `null` if confidence below threshold